meysamhadeli/shop-golang-microservices/README.md

 > ### Docker-Compose

-Run our `infrastructure` with `docker` using the [infrastructure.yaml](./deployments/docker-compose/infrastructure.yaml) file with the below command at the `root` of app:
+Use the command below to run our `infrastructure` with `docker` using the [infrastructure.yaml](./deployments/docker-compose/infrastructure.yaml) file at the `root` of the app:

 ```bash
 docker-compose -f ./deployments/docker-compose/infrastructure.yaml up -d